 Research shows that berberine’s antifungal effect is most potent in mucous membrane tissues, particularly the genitals, mouth, and especially the digestive system.
 Berberine also has powerful antimicrobial activity against a wide variety of harmful yeasts and pathogens in the body, including Candida albicans, e coli, staph aureus and many others.

 Berberine can be taken in supplement form.
 Goldenseal and Barberry are excellent sources of berberine, and can help to boost the immune system.

 Well, now there is!
-I worked with Balance One Supplements to develop Candida Cleanse.
-It contains 8 natural antifungals including Caprylic Acid, Undecylenic Acid, Oregano Leaf Extract, Berberine HCl, Betaine HCl, NAC, Olive Leaf Extract, and Garlic Extract.
+I worked with Balance One Supplements to develop CandAssist.
+It contains a range of natural antifungals including Caprylic Acid, Undecylenic Acid, Oregano Leaf Extract, Berberine HCl, Betaine HCl, Olive Leaf Extract, and Garlic Extract.

 Four Antifungal Foods To Fight Candida

 There are lots of foods that have antifungal properties too.
 This forms a part of their natural defenses against fungi, and those same properties can help us with fungal infections too.

 The following are just a few of the antifungal foods that you can introduce into your diet.
 They are particularly useful for fighting an intestinal Candida overgrowth.
 Others include ginger, turmeric, and cinnamon.